KaoutarLanjri/Twitter_Hashtags/README.md

 * [Libraries & Data Visualisation tools ](#setup)

 ## General info
-This Case study aimed to analyse a large set of data about Hashtags and users engagement to it.
+This Case study aimed to analyse a large set of data (280K rows) about Hashtags and users engagement to it.
-Language Used: Python 3.6 | Scope: Period of 2020.
+* Language Used: Python 3.6 | Scope: Period of 2020.

 ## Analysis Questions

 * Defining most used Hashtags